-- considered as matched to a TPV).
-The matching is performed iteratively: matching is first applied at the time of maximum 220 intensity yielding possible matched cyclones and TPVs, and then the constraint on matching at the time of maximum growth rate is applied to those systems.
-Unmatched cyclones are defined as cyclones that are further than 5° from a TPV at both their time of their maximum growth rate and time of their maximum intensity.
-These feature separation thresholds were chosen assuming that the Arctic cyclones evolved from a tilted vertical structure to a less tilted vertically-aligned structure at maturity - 225 (maximum intensity) as expected for baroclinic growth and shown in case studies for cyclones interacting with TPVs (e.g., see Fig. 4 of Tao et al., 2017a).
-Both matched and unmatched cyclones must also exist for at least two days prior to their maximum growth rate and achieve their maximum intensity in the Arctic.
-This enables consistent investigation of the structure of Arctic cyclones at one and two days prior to maximum growth rate.
-The Rossby deformation radius in the Arctic is estimated to be at most 500 km (for a tropopause at 7 km and Coriolis parameter of about $1.5 \times 10^{-4} \text{ s}^{-1}$) and so TPVs were considered to
+The matching is performed iteratively: matching is first applied at the time of maximum intensity yielding possible matched cyclones and TPVs, and then the constraint on matching at the time of maximum growth rate is applied to those systems; more than one cyclone can be matched to the same TPV as this provides the best sample of cyclones.
+Unmatched cyclones are defined as cyclones that are further than 10° from a TPV at both their time of their maximum growth rate and time of their maximum intensity.
+These feature separation thresholds were chosen assuming that the Arctic cyclones evolved from a tilted vertical structure to a less tilted vertically-aligned structure at maturity (maximum intensity) as expected for baroclinic growth and shown in case studies for cyclones interacting with TPVs (e.g., see Fig. 4 of Tao et al., 2017a).
+Additionally, both matched and unmatched cyclones must also exist for at least two days prior to their maximum growth rate (the location of the sample cyclone at this time is indicated by the black transparent square in Fig. 1(b)) and achieve their maximum intensity

-- 230 be potentially capable of contributing to the baroclinic intensification of an Arctic cyclone if they were within 5°.
+245 in the Arctic.
+This constraint enables consistent investigation of the structure of Arctic cyclones at one and two days prior to maximum growth rate.
 Note that the TPV could be located in any direction relative to the Arctic cyclone centre and simply matches if it is within a threshold radius.
 Unmatched cyclones must have no TPV within a specified radius in any direction from the cyclone centre.

 The aim in defining the criteria for matched and unmatched cyclones is to distinguish between cyclones that are very likely and very unlikely, respectively, to interact with a TPV.
-The length scale characteristic of the velocity induced by a PV anomalies depends - 235 on the shape of the PV structures interacting and the nature of interaction, varying between the Rossby deformation radius for point vortices and 1/k for large-scale sinusoidal PV waves (where k is wavenumber).
-Hence, by using a matching criterion requiring separation between a cyclone and TPV of less than the Rossby deformation radius at maximum growth rate we are being conservative; within this distance we would expect interaction no matter what the shape of the disturbances.
-Similarly, by requiring that unmatched cyclones are further apart than the Rossby deformation radius, even at their maximum intensity - 240 time, when systems are more vertically stacked, our unmatched cyclones are very unlikely to be interacting strongly with a TPV.
+The Rossby deformation radius in the Arctic is estimated to be at most 500 km (for a tropopause at 7 km and Coriolis parameter of about $1.5 \times 10^{-4} \text{ s}^{-1}$).
+The length scale characteristic of the velocity induced by PV anomalies depends on the shape of the PV structures interacting and the nature of interaction, varying between the Rossby deformation radius for point vortices and 1/k for large-scale sinusoidal PV waves (where k is wavenumber).
+Hence, by using a matching criterion requiring separation between a cyclone and TPV of less than about twice the disturbances from point vortices to waves.
+Similarly, by requiring that unmatched cyclones are further apart than twice the Rossby deformation radius, even at their maximum intensity time, when systems are more vertically stacked, our unmatched cyclones are very unlikely to be interacting strongly with a TPV.
+We have also considered more restrictive criteria for matching (5° at maximum growth rate time and 2° at maximum intensity time) and this does not affect the overall conclusions of the